0xjcr/coinsage/README.md

-# Cryptoview
+# Coinsage
 ### A customizable, aesthetic crypto price tracker

-Cryptoview is a customizable and aesthetically pleasing crypto price tracker.
+Coinsage is a customizable and aesthetically pleasing crypto price tracker.
 It allows users to keep track of the latest cryptocurrency prices and monitor their favorite coins easily.
-With a user-friendly interface and intuitive design, Cryptoview makes it simple for users to stay up-to-date with the ever-changing crypto market.
+With a user-friendly interface and intuitive design, Coinsage makes it simple for users to stay up-to-date with the ever-changing crypto market.